-Hi, I'm Al Bunch, the managing Broker for Creekstone Real Estate, a Houston, Texas real estate brokerage.
-In today's video we're going to cover the real estate transaction process from the seller's perspective.
-I'll go over the six stages of a listing from pre-listing information gathering all the way through to closing and all the steps in between.
+Hi, I’m Al Bunch, the managing Broker for Creekstone Real Estate, a Houston, Texas real estate brokerage.
+In today’s video we’re going to cover the sic stages of a real estate transaction process from the seller’s perspective.

 First we’ll talk about the pre-listing stage.